Due Diligence & Red Flags

 A café claims $350K SDE.
 The owner works 70 hours/week, pays themselves nothing, and runs their car, health insurance, and family phone plans through the business.

-Once those “add-backs” are stripped, real SDE drops to $160K.
+Once those “add-backs” are ignored and the owner is replaced, real SDE drops to $160K.

 Your move: